How Does a Combination Boiler Work?

 In simple terms, we have described below how combi gas boilers work.

 As said before the combi boiler takes the water from the mains.
 When the hot water tap is switched on, the gas burner is also alerted, and then the heat exchanger transfers the energy to water.

 Remember combi boilers do not come with hot water storage tanks.
 This is brilliant if you are short of storage space.

 What is a Combi boiler

-One of the most modern and used boilers is the combi boiler and they has taken its own distinctive place in the UK’s boiler market.
+One of the most modern and used boilers is the combi boiler, and it has taken its own distinctive place in the UK’s boiler market.

 Combi boilers need to be wall hung, or live in a kitchen cupboard and have no cylinder or tank unlike system boilers or regular boilers.

 Ensure you have your boiler fitted by a Gas Safe registered engineer.

 When researching for the best combi boiler, you also want to check how long the parts and labour warranty period is for.